Abbreviated 510 k

-Device specific guidance include the detail of the information to be submitted for the FDA review and approval.
-In an abbreviated 510 k , a summary report should include the details of the manufacturer’s efforts to use the guidance and mention if any deviations.
-A device with special controls should submit a summary report that describe how the device complies and adhere to the special controls to address a specific risk in the abbreviated 510 k.
-Devices that depends on the FDA recognized standards should have the evidences for the compliance to those standards in the abbreviated 510 k.
+A device with special controls should submit a summary report that describes how the device complies and adhere to the special controls to address a specific risk in the abbreviated 510 k.
+Devices that depend on the FDA-recognized standards should have the evidence for compliance to those standards in the abbreviated 510 k.

 It is always possible to submit a traditional 510 (k) even though device-specific FDA guidance available.
 The Traditional 510(k) Program can be used under any circumstance to seek marketing authorization of a device through the 510(k) Program.
 Moreover, all 510(k)s are based on the concept of substantial equivalence (SE) to a legally marketed device.